 May 17, 2018

-DENVER – Mayor Michael B. Hancock today announced the dates and locations for four community meetings the city will host to gather community feedback on what residents expect of Denver’s next Police Chief.
+DENVER – Mayor Michael B. Hancock today announced the dates and locations for five community meetings the city will host to gather community feedback on what residents expect of Denver’s next Police Chief.

 “Community input is a vital component of the selection of Denver’s next Police Chief, and these community meetings will provide that opportunity for residents to voice what qualities and attributes we should consider in making that selection,” Mayor Hancock said.

 The Police Chief Search Community Meetings will be held:

 The city has also set up an email address – OurNextChief@denvergov.org – as an additional platform for public input.
 Feedback emailed through Sunday, June 10 will be advanced to the Police Chief Search Committee, along with the input collected at the four community meetings, so that the committee may consider it as they work to identify candidates for consideration by Mayor Hancock.

 Mayor Hancock announced the launch of the Police Chief application process and the members appointed to the Police Chief Search Committee on May 10.